hallettj/hallettj.github.com/_drafts/purely-functional-data-structures-in-javascript.markdown

-A functional data structure (also called a persistent data structure) has two important qualities: it is immutable and it can be updated by creating a copy with modifications.
+A functional data structure (also called a persistent data structure) has two important qualities: it is immutable and it can be updated by creating a copy with modifications (copy-on-write).
 Creating copies should be nearly as cheap as modifying a comparable mutable data structure in place.
 This is usually achieved with structural sharing: pointers to unchanged portions of a structure are shared between copies so that memory need only be allocated for changed portions of the data structure.

 A simple example is a [linked list][].
 A linked list is an object, specifically a list node, with a value and a pointer to the next list